-A proper Thanksgiving Day menu is not complete without cranberries.
+A proper Thanksgiving or Christmas Day menu is not complete without cranberries.
 I think it’s because the roast turkey, gravy, potatoes, and stuffing can always use some color…and flavor.
 Enter the cranberries.
 They are vibrant, bitter, delicious, and pair perfectly with the rest of the menu.
 For as much as my mom created home-cooked dishes, she always used the canned stuff–maybe it was easier than making a sauce from scratch along with the rest of the Thanksgiving dinner, or maybe she just liked it.
 Either way, the foodie in me always craved an upgrade to the gelatinous “plopper” of cranberries I was served as a kid.

 A few years ago, I finally got my wish when my dear friend (my pseudo-mom) served a homemade, whole cranberry sauce and, for me, it was love at first bite.
 I immediately resolved to make it a part of my own Thanksgiving Day menu from that point forward.
 It is that good.

 I am a lover of quality, SIMPLE recipes that are packed with flavor.
 The kind that makes you feel nostalgic and comforted all at the same time.
-Enjoy the double dose of hygge this recipe brings as your house fills with the aromas of the perfect Thanksgiving Day side.
+Enjoy the double dose of hygge this recipe brings as your house fills with the aromas of the perfect Thanksgiving or Christmas Day side.

 Spicy Cranberry & Zinfandel Sauce